Shbu/PracMachineLearning_WeightLiftingExerciseAnalysis/README.md

 After executing above code, we have received 60 variables are predictors.

-Data Partitioning for Trainind and Testing
+Step 3: Data Partitioning for Trainind and Testing
 ------------------------------
 To make efficient model, we need to train our model with 70% of given test data.
 Once model is prepared, it is always good to test it with rest 30% data to cross validate the predicted values against already existing values.